DoD-Platform-One/Twistlock/docs/k3d.md

 - `Failed to start log inspection for /var/log/*/*.log: failed to add watch to tracked file directory no such file or directory`: Twistlock is looking for specific logs to track, like Apache, MongoDB, and NGINX.
 We don't use these in Big Bang development, so they can be ignored.
 You could mount `/var/log` as shared, but this would result in `monitoring/node-exporter` pods to error on startup.
 - `Failed to initialize image client: 'overlay' is not supported over overlayfs: backing file system is unsupported for this graph driver`: This is a result of attempting to an overlay on `/var/lib`.
 Mounting `/var/lib` from the host will get rid of this, but causes a problem with more than one defender connecting to the console.

-Despite seeing these issues in logs/console reporting the defenders should be functioning at this point and reporting on the cluster health in console.
+Despite seeing these issues in logs/console reporting the defenders should be functioning sufficiently for baseline testing at this point and reporting on the cluster health in console.